This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Trax RS gets the sportier flat-bottom steering wheel

-The standard powerplant is a 1.2L turbo 3-cylinder mated to a CVT transmission, with an optional 1.3L turbocharged three-cylinder engine producing 155 horsepower and 174 lb-ft of torque.
+The standard powerplant is a 1.2L turbo 3-cylinder mated to a CVT transmission, now capable of running on E85 fuel for 2025.
 Among the interior features, the Trax RS stands out with a sporty flat-bottom steering wheel adorned with a black Chevy emblem and red interior accents.
 The RS model also showcases various blacked-out elements, including 19-inch aluminum wheels, a black grille, badging, and black Chevy bowtie emblems on the front grille.

 Chevrolet Trailblazer (Subcompact Crossover SUV)